ros2/ros2_documentation/source/Tutorials/Discovery-Server/Discovery-Server.rst

 ROS 2 Introspection
 -------------------

-ROS 2 Command Line Interface (CLI) implements several introspection features to analyze the behaviour of a ROS2 network.
+ROS 2 Command Line Interface (CLI) implements several introspection tools to analyze the behaviour of a ROS2 network.
-These features (i.e. ``ros2 bag record``, ``ros2 topic list``, etc.) are very helpful to understand a ROS 2 working network.
+These tools (i.e. ``ros2 bag record``, ``ros2 topic list``, etc.) are very helpful to understand a ROS 2 working network.

-Most of these features use DDS simple discovery to share every topic information with every existing participant (using simple discovery, every participant in the network is connected with each other).
+Most of these tools use DDS simple discovery to exchange topic information with every existing participant (using simple discovery, every participant in the network is connected with each other).
-However, the new Discovery Server v2 implements a traffic network reduction scheme that limits the discovery data between participants that do not share a topic.
+However, the new Discovery Server v2 implements a network traffic reduction scheme that limits the discovery data between participants that do not share a topic.
 This means that not every node will receive every topic's discovery data unless it has a reader for that topic.
-As most ROS 2 CLIs need a node in the network (some of them rely on a running ROS 2 daemon, and some create their own nodes), using the Discovery Server v2 we will find that most of these functionalities are limited and do not have all the information.
+As most ROS 2 CLIs need a node in the network (some of them rely on a running ROS 2 daemon, and some create their own nodes), using the Discovery Server v2 these nodes will not have all the network information, and thus their functionalities are limited.

 The Discovery Server v2 functionality allows every Participant running as a **Server** (a kind of *Participant type*) to know and share all the participants and topics information with every other server matched.
 In this sense, a server can be configured alongside ROS 2 introspection, since then the introspection tool will be able to discover every entity in the network that is using the Discovery Server protocol.